 Confidential Information.
-All employees of Cleveland Clinic may have during the course of their employment, access to confidential information concerning budgets, strategic business plans, patients or other employees.
+All employees of Cleveland Clinic may have during their employment, access to confidential information concerning budgets, strategic business plans, patients or other employees.
 This information may be in the form of verbal, written, and/or computerized data.
 The safeguarding of this confidential information is a critical responsibility of each employee.